 This is a fairly simple matter, and only depends on which potatoes you like to eat and the time of year you wish to start growing them.

-Potatoes basically come in 3 types, 1st earlies, earlies like ‘Yukon GoldOpens in a new tab.‘, and main crop.
-You may well choose to plant a 1st early potato such as the redskin ‘Colorado rose’ or the ‘Red Gold’ however you have to consider thisOpens in a new tab. if you plant 1st earlies – when you harvest them the bale is destroyed and destined for the compost heap as mentioned earlier.
+Potatoes basically come in 3 types, 1st earlies, earlies like ‘Yukon Gold‘, and main crop.
+You may well choose to plant a 1st early potato such as the redskin ‘Colorado rose’ or the ‘Red Gold’ however you have to consider this if you plant 1st earlies – when you harvest them the bale is destroyed and destined for the compost heap as mentioned earlier.

 Perhaps consider a second option?
 Choose a main crop variety (choose what traditionally grows well in your region).
 This means that you may have a chance to grow some early vegetables such as radish or lettuce, which can be harvested before you plant your main crop potatoes.